AlexiaJM/LEGIT/README.md

 **How to use**

-There are a few vignettes available to help in using the package.
+There are a few vignettes available to help in using the package:

-For usage of the LEGIT models, see: https://cran.r-project.org/web/packages/LEGIT/vignettes/LEGIT.html
+* For usage of the LEGIT models, see: https://cran.r-project.org/web/packages/LEGIT/vignettes/LEGIT.html

-For usage of the GxE testing as per [Belsky et al. (2013)](https://www.researchgate.net/publication/256600905_FormalGXEtestJCPP2013), see: https://cran.r-project.org/web/packages/LEGIT/vignettes/GxE_testing.html
+* For usage of the GxE testing as per [Belsky et al. (2013)](https://www.researchgate.net/publication/256600905_FormalGXEtestJCPP2013), see: https://cran.r-project.org/web/packages/LEGIT/vignettes/GxE_testing.html

-For usage of elastic net with LEGIT models, see: https://cran.r-project.org/web/packages/LEGIT/vignettes/ElasticNet.html
+* For usage of elastic net with LEGIT models, see: https://cran.r-project.org/web/packages/LEGIT/vignettes/ElasticNet.html

 For the rest, please refer to the reference manual: https://cran.r-project.org/web/packages/LEGIT/LEGIT.pdf